jkataja/jcrypto-agent/README.md

 ![Java CI with Maven](https://github.com/jkataja/jcrypto-agent/workflows/Java%20CI%20with%20Maven/badge.svg)

-## Accelerate your Java applications' crypto with no code changes
+## Accelerate your Java crypto performance with no code changes

-**jcrypto-agent** installs accelerated cryptography to JVM at application starting time.
+**jcrypto-agent** installs accelerated cryptography provider to JVM at application starting time.
 It is a Java agent that runs before your application.
-This means your applications' crypto performance can be improved without needing code changes, requiring rebuilds, or having to maintain build variations for different platforms.
+This means your application's crypto performance can be improved without needing code changes, requiring rebuilds, or having to maintain build variations for different platforms.

 The agent installs the [Amazon Corretto Crypto Provider (ACCP)](https://github.com/corretto/amazon-corretto-crypto-provider) cryptography provider.
 This replaces Java cryptography algorithms with those wrapped from the natively compiled [OpenSSL](https://www.openssl.org/) cryptography library.
 Native code then uses CPU instructions for hardware-accelerated crypto.
-The performance gains and reduced energy usage vary by application and their use of crypto algorithms.
+The performance gains and reduced energy usage vary by application and its use of crypto algorithms.

 The agent also performs safety checks, making sure the crypto provider is compatible with your platform.